-- Traditional teams: minimum 5 and maximum 9 athletes with an ID (5 players and 4 substitutes) - Unified teams: minimum 5 and maximum 10 athletes (a Unified roster is permitted to have a maximum of 4 mainstream Unified partners). - During the competition, the 5 person team on the field must be made up of 3 athletes with an ID and 2 Unified Partners. - 5 on 5 soccer includes four field players plus one goalie.
+- Traditional teams: minimum 5 and maximum 10 athletes with an ID (5 players and 5 substitutes). - Unified teams: minimum 5 and maximum 10 athletes (a Unified roster is permitted to have a maximum of 4 mainstream Unified partners and needs a minimum of 2). - During the competition, the 5-person team on the field must be made up of 4 athletes with an ID and a minimum of 1 Unified partner (max of 2 on the field at a time) - 5v5 soccer includes four field players plus one goalie.
 Each team must start the game with five players or forfeit the game.
 If a team falls below five players once the game has started due to injury, the team will be permitted to continue with four players on the pitch.
 If a team falls below five players due to player ejection, the team will forfeit that game.